-Forging FAMA was our way of resisting the pandemic and staying positive at a time of devastation, states Rojo.
-The idea for FAMA was an intuit conception when Rojo and Politzer simultaneously reached out to Molina with the same concept for an artist initiative.
-In three months, FAMA held its first exhibition at The CAMP in Miami with 40 artists, most of whom are women and ranging from eleven different nationalities.
-40 Women Pulling at the Threads of Social Discourse was curated by The CAMP Gallery owner Melanie Prapopoulos and her staff.
-FAMA hopes to surpass the 100 member mark by its first anniversary in July 2021.
+The idea for Fama was an intuit conception when Rojo and Politzer simultaneously reached out to Molina with the same concept for an artist initiative.
+In three months, Fama held its first exhibition at The CAMP in Miami with 40 artists, most of whom are women and ranging from eleven different nationalities.
+"40 Women Pulling at the Threads of Social Discourse" was curated by The CAMP Gallery owner Melanie Prapopoulos and staff.
+Fama surpassed the 100 member mark by its first anniversary in July 2021.